utsav6193/Calc/README.md

-# Calculator (iOS - Swift)
+# CalC (iOS - Swift)

 A calculator app that mimics a handheld calculator written in Swift 2.0

 Basic Calculator Functions :

-Addition        +
+- Addition        +
-Subtraction     -
+- Subtraction     -
-Multiplication  *
+- Multiplication  *
-Division        /
+- Division        /
-Square Root     √
+- Square Root     √

 Other Features :